israelias/cheathub/README.md

 ## UX
 ### User Stories
 #### New Visitor Goals
-- As a new vistor, I want to have a good understanding of what the website does within a few seconds.
+- As a new vistor, I want to have a good understanding of what the website does.
 - As a new visitor, I want to be able to register for an account.
 #### Returning Visitor Goals
 - As a Returning Visitor, I want to be able to log in securely.
-- As a Returning Visitor, I want to be able to create and save a code snippet.
+- As a Returning Visitor, I want to be able to create a code snippet.
+- As a Returning Visitor, I want to be able to see my code snippet.
+- As a Returning Visitor, I want to be able to edit my code snippet.
+- As a Returning Visitor, I want to be able to delete my code snippet(s).
+- As a Returning Visitor, I want to be able to create a collection of my code snippets.
+- As a Returning Visitor, I want to be able to see collections of my code snippets.
-- As a Returning Visitor, I want to be able to create collections of code snippets I have created.
+- As a Returning Visitor, I want to be able to edit collections of my code snippets.
+- As a Returning Visitor, I want to be able to delete a collection of my code snippets.
 #### Frequent Visitor Goals
-- As a Frequent Visitor, I want to be able to delete code snippets and collections I have created.
+- As a Frequent Visitor, I want to be able to search code snippets I have created.
-- As a Frequent Visitor, I want to be able to search and like code snippets created by others.
+- As a Frequent Visitor, I want to be able to search code snippets created by others.
+- As a Frequent Visitor, I want to be able to like/fave code snippets created by others.
+- As a Frequent Visitor, I want to be able to see my favorite code snippets created by others.
+- As a Frequent Visitor, I want to be able to unlike/unfave code snippets created by others I have previously liked.
 - As a Frequent Visitor, I want to be able to reference and copy code snippets to the the clipboard.
+- As a Frequent Visitor, I want to  able to delete my account.
 ### Wireframes
 #### Concept